narayanpdas/portfolio/public/content/blog/rag-app-part1.md

 ## What I am Doing?

-I Know I am late, especially since there are many cool and usefull libraries like Langchain, Chromadb, Pincecone etc. But for someone who is a sort of "First Principles Guy", a guy who like to understand every single bit of optimization or trick that is making a system fast, reliable or efficient, I needed to understand it from the Bottom Up.
-So, that's the reason I alsmost started scratch.
+I Know I am late, especially since there are many cool and usefull libraries like Langchain, Chromadb, Pincecone etc. But for someone who is sort of a "First Principle Guy", a guy who like to understand every single bit of optimization or trick that is making a system fast, reliable or efficient, I needed to understand it from the Bottom Up.
+So, that's the reason I almost started scratch.

 ## Deployment vs Understanding

-Now , i know its hilarious to even think to build RAG without as powerfull library as Langchain, but here was my goal, first principles for Understanding , abstraction for Deployment.
-Yes , my final Version would be almost entirely of Lanchain.
+Now , i know its hilarious to even think to build RAG without as powerfull libraries as Langchain, but here was my goal, first principles for Understanding , abstraction for Deployment.
+Yes, my final Version will be almost entirely of Langchain.
 That is what i called the RAG Engine.
 Intially I made my own, and then slowly kept adding Langchain's equivalent which is more reliable and battle tested.

 ## Why all the Stack Choices?